SiddhiRohith29/DATA603/Assignment1/603Assignment1.md

     There are several stages in the big data process, including:

-    Data Acquisition: Gathering data is the first step in the big data process.
+   *Data Acquisition:* Gathering data is the first step in the big data
+    process.
 In order to do this, it may be necessary to collect data from a variety of sources, both internal and external, including social media, customer interactions, sensors, and other data streams.

-    Data cleaning: Data cleaning is the second stage.
-This entails purging the data set of errors, duplicates, inconsistencies, and other unimportant information.
+   *Data cleaning:* Data cleaning is the second stage.
+This entails
+    purging the data set of errors, duplicates, inconsistencies, and other unimportant information.
 Data cleaning makes sure the information is reliable and accurate for analysis.

-    Data integration: It is the third stage, where data from various sources and formats are combined to create a single data set.
+   *Data integration:* It is the third stage, where data from various
+    sources and formats are combined to create a single data set.
 To make sure that the analysis includes all pertinent data, it is essential to complete this phase.

-    Data analysis: Following processing, the data can be examined.
-In order to draw conclusions and patterns from the data, this may entail using statistical and machine learning techniques.
+   *Data analysis:* Following processing, the data can be examined.
+In
+    order to draw conclusions and patterns from the data, this may entail using statistical and machine learning techniques.

-    Data interpretation: It uses what is known the outcomes of the data analysis into an understandable and comprehensible format.
+   *Data interpretation:* It uses what is known the outcomes of the data
+    analysis into an understandable and comprehensible format.
 Making graphs, charts, and other visual representations of the data may fall under this category.

-4)  Challenges in Big Data analysis (discuss each)
+# 4)  Challenges in Big Data analysis (discuss each)

-    1. Data representation: The type, structure, semantics, organization, granularity, and accessibility of many datasets are heterogeneous to varying degrees.
+   *1. Data representation:* The type, structure, semantics,
+        organization, granularity, and accessibility of many datasets are heterogeneous to varying degrees.
 Data representation aims to increase the meaning of data for user interpretation and computer analysis.
 Data structure, class, and type must be reflected in efficient representation in addition to integrated

-    2. Data compression and redundancy reduction are efficient ways to lower system indirect costs without compromising the data's potential value.
+   2. Data Compression and redundancy reduction are efficient ways to lower system indirect costs without compromising the data's potential value.

-    3. Data lifecycle management: To determine which data should be stored and which data should be discarded, a data importance principle relating to the analytical value should be developed.
+   *3. Data lifecycle management:* To determine which data should be
+        stored and which data should be discarded, a data importance principle relating to the analytical value should be developed.

-    4. Analytical mechanism: The big data analytical system must quickly process enormous amounts of heterogeneous data.
+   *4. Analytical mechanism:* The big data analytical system must
+        quickly process enormous amounts of heterogeneous data.

-    5. Data Confidentiality: To maintain and analyze enormous datasets, most big data service providers must rely on tools or specialists, which raises the possibility of safety risks.
+   *5. Data Confidentiality:* To maintain and analyze enormous datasets,
+        most big data service providers must rely on tools or specialists, which raises the possibility of safety risks.

-    6. Energy Management: As data volume and analytical requirements rise, it is inevitable that processing, storing, and transmitting bigdata will use an increasing amount of electricity.
+   *6. Energy Management:* As data volume and analytical requirements
+        rise, it is inevitable that processing, storing, and transmitting bigdata will use an increasing amount of electricity.

-    7. Expendability and Scalability: Both current and upcoming data sets must be supported by the analytical system.
+   *7. Expendability and Scalability:* Both current and upcoming data
+        sets must be supported by the analytical system.
 The analytical algorithm must be able to handle datasets that are expanding and becoming more complex.

-    8. Collaboration: Big data analysis is an interdisciplinary field of study that requires assistance and teamwork to fully realize its potential.
+   *8. Collaboration:* Big data analysis is an interdisciplinary field
+        of study that requires assistance and teamwork to fully realize its potential.